VITALITY AND PRIORITIES

 We are not just an association and a board, we are a movement.
 We seem to be on a wave.
 And now we are home, and the wave is not subsiding.

-ing the next Summer School – and we are bringing our own house in order.
+We are planning the next Summer School – and we are bringing our own house in order.
 My priorities are to incorporate the association, to get the bylaws and committees and procedures crystal clear and in good working order.
 I want to help build a house that can accommodate growth and complexity: schools and national associations and colleagues from outside Europe.
 For the moment, strong foundations and than quality assurance are on the top of my list.

 As a president, I can no longer be a honorary member, so I relinquish that honor here and now.
 I also have withdrawn from the European Academy.
 Marion Boon will there continue to represent Tasso Institute.
 Finally, you cannot expect me to continue to do special training programs before or after the Summer School.
 A president should not use the association to market his own wares.
 I will have enough opportunities outside EARTh.